adz-313/GraphQL-Wrapper/README.md

 * But not all organizations may want to switch from REST API, so an alternative option is to wrap your existing REST API inside GraphQL API.

 ## About this demo
-* I have used the Current Weather Data API of OpenWeatherMap API for the purpose of demonstration.
+* I have used the Current Weather Data of OpenWeatherMap API for the purpose of demonstration.
 * The city is set to London by default.
 * The following code shows the JSON response from the API.
 ```